 - GPS, or Global Positioning System

 GPS is a global system consisting of satellites and small receivers built into every modern smartphone or tablet.
-The system can accurately calculate the location of a receiver/smartphone by measuring signals from multiple earth-orbit satellites to determine a more or less accurate location.
-GPS doesn’t require any connection to a mobile network or the internet, and it can be used to find a device’s location even if someone is far beyond the reach of cell towers.
+The system can accurately calculate the location of a receiver/smartphone by measuring signals from multiple Earth-orbit satellites to determine a relatively accurate location.
+GPS doesn’t require any connection to a mobile network or the Internet, and it can be used to find a device’s location even if someone is far beyond the reach of cell towers.

 - Cell ID